-- Santa Clara Bronco Women’s Soccer Falls at No. 4 Stanford
+- Santa Clara Women’s Soccer Takes Down Pacific 2-0 at Buck Shaw

 Tom Campolettano Inducted into Long Island Metropolitan Lacrosse Foundation Hall of Fame

 ROCKVILLE CENTRE, N.Y.- This past Saturday, February 8, 2014, current Molloy College Head Women’s Lacrosse Coach Tom Campolettano was inducted into the Long Island Metropolitan Lacrosse Foundation Hall of Fame for his contributions to the game of lacrosse, as well as his coaching career.
 The LIMLF’s 29th annual induction ceremony and dinner was held at the Huntington Hilton.

 “It is truly an honor to be recognized and included in this group and this Hall of Fame,” said Campolettano.
 “To have your name included with the many great coaches and players who have graced the playing fields of Long Island is unbelievable.”

 Coach Campolettano is entering his ninth season at the helm of the Molloy College women’s lacrosse program.
 Since starting the program in its inaugural 2006 season, Campolettano has brought the Lions forward in leaps and bounds – including a record-setting 2010 season, where the team finished with a 15-2 overall record and narrowly missed qualifying for the NCAA Tournament for the first time in program history.
 In his first eight years with Molloy, Campolettano has compiled a .548 winning percentage by way of a 68-56-1 record.
 Under his guidance, 19 student-athletes have been named to All-East Coast Conference teams.
 Three have been named to the All-ECC Preseason squad, and nine different players have been recognized as Intercollegiate Women’s Lacrosse Coaches Association All-East Region honorees for a total of 14 times.